Hooks Best Practices

 Section titled “Keep hooks fast”Hooks run synchronously—slow hooks delay the agent loop.
 Optimize for speed by using parallel operations:

-Section titled “Cache expensive operations”Store results between invocations to avoid repeated computation:
+Section titled “Cache expensive operations”Store results between invocations to avoid repeated computation, especially for

 const fs = require('fs');const path = require('path');